Originally published January 27, 2017

 - Start digging into system logs to identify possible causes of the print spooler crashing.

 Provided you’ve already enabled diagnostic logging of print jobs, and depending on your version of Windows or Windows Server, you can examine the event log at the following path:

 Applications and Services LogsMicrosoftWindowsKernel-PnPDevice Configuration

 Examining those logs and Event Viewer entries at the time the print spooler crashed should provide you with some indication of what could have caused the problem.
 More often than not, these issues can be traced back to driver conflicts, so you’ll want to keep an eye peeled for one or more rogue .DLL files that you can associate with a particular printer.

-The steps for this can be long, detailed, and they vary from version to version of Windows, so after carrying out the basic troubleshooting above, it’s a good idea to consult Microsoft’s troubleshooting guides for your particular product.
+The steps for this can be long and detailed.
+They also vary from version to version of Windows, so after carrying out the basic troubleshooting above, it’s a good idea to consult Microsoft’s troubleshooting guides for your particular product.
 Trying to fix the print spooler incorrectly can actually result in even more print spooler crashing down the road.
 That’s a horror story you don’t want to see.

 Frequent spooler errors have prompted many organizations to abandon the temperamental print server structure and migrate to a serverless printing solution.
 With PrinterLogic’s direct IP printing infrastructure, the kinds of driver conflicts that often cause print spooler crashing are virtually nonexistent.
 That’s because of its stability and superior driver management.
 And unlike print servers, PrinterLogic is so robust that it enables your end users to continue printing as normal—even in the rare event of a server outage.